himanshgadipelli/targetlabs/README.md

 To upload a file via browser ping http://localhost:8080/ Select the file you want to upload and click submit.
-On successful

 To upload a file via command line use the following command